miya0001/password-field/README.md

 And also, `PasswordField` has following custom properties.

 * iconColor - The color of icon to toggle visibility.
 It will be passed to [SVG Icon](http://www.material-ui.com/#/components/svg-icon) as the `color` property.
-* iConStyle - The style of icon to toggle visibility.
-It will be passed to [SVG Icon](http://www.material-ui.com/#/components/svg-icon) as the `color` property.
+* iconStyle - The style of icon to toggle visibility.
+It will be passed to [SVG Icon](http://www.material-ui.com/#/components/svg-icon) as the `style` property.

 ## License